-Objective 5.1 - Conduct inspections at high and moderate priority food service facilities.
+Objective 5.1 $-$ Conduct inspections at high and moderate priority food service facilities.

-FY 2027 Target FY 2020 Actual FY 2021 Actual FY 2022 Estimated FY 2023 Projected Trend 75% 41% 20% 36% 48% \
+FY 2027 FY 2020 FY 2021 FY 2022 FY 2023 Trend

+Target Actual Actual Estimated Projected

+75% 41% 20% 36% 48% \downarrow

-The Food Protection Program's focus is to ensure the food produced and eaten in the county is safe, through monitoring risk factors, documentation of compliance and targeting immediate and long-term issues through active managerial control.
+The Food Protection Program's focus is to ensure the food produced and eaten in the County is safe, through monitoring risk factors, documentation of compliance and targeting immediate and long-term issues through active managerial control.
 High priority food facilities require three inspections, and moderate facilities require two inspections annually per COMAR.
-While the Food Protection Program staff has consistently performed well above industry standards, meeting the state mandate for inspections continues to be a challenge.
-An increase of Environmental Health Specialists in FY 2018 helped increase the compliance rate with state mandates; however, since then staff attrition due to compensation lower than surrounding jurisdictions has remained a substantial challenge in maintaining trained staff.
+While the Food Protection Program staff has consistently performed well above industry standards, meeting the State mandate for inspections continues to be a challenge.
+An increase of Environmental Health Specialists in FY 2018 helped increase the compliance rate with State mandates; however, since then staff attrition due to compensation lower than surrounding jurisdictions has remained a substantial challenge in maintaining trained staff.
 The Program has been enrolled in the Food and Drug Administration's (FDA's) Voluntary National Retail Food Regulatory Program Standards since 2011 in order to achieve national uniformity among the Nation's retail food regulatory programs.
 In FY 2020, the Food Protection Program inspected approximately 1,200 facilities for complaints related to violation of COVID-19 orders.
-This additional inspection activity increased to over 3900 inspections in FY 2021 until the third quarter.
-The program focused on COVID-related inspections as required by Governor or Executive Orders to ensure a safe environment to prevent the spread of COVID-19.
+This additional inspection activity increased to over 3,900 inspections in FY 2021 until the third quarter.
+The program focused on COVID-related inspections as required by the Governor or Executive Orders to ensure a safe environment to prevent the spread of COVID-19.
 The Food Protection Program has combined the COVID-19 compliance complaint inspections with routine food service facilities since the first quarter of FY 2022.
 This will continue until the executive orders are finished.
 The Momentum permitting and licensing electronic system was launched within the Health Department as of late October 2021.
 This should assist the public with permitting needs more efficiently.